 Encouraged by Amazon's success, Google launched Google Home in November

-2016 with Google Assistant, it was AI voice assistant program.
-Google Home's competitive edge was accurate response rate.
-The voice cloud, which can distinguish about 2.3 trillion English words by gender, age, and intonation, were provide the most appropriate answers to users' questions.
+2016 with Google Assistant, it was an AI voice assistant program.
+Google Home's competitive edge was an accurate response rate.
+The voice cloud, which can distinguish about 2.3 trillion English words by gender, age, and intonation, provided the most appropriate answers to users' questions.
 In fact, according to a survey of voice recognition software released by ICT companies such as Amazon Alexa, Apple Siri, Microsoft Cortana, Google Assistant, and others in 2018, Google Assistant, most answered the questions were accurate.

 Facebook has released an artificial intelligence speaker that is equipped with its own AI voice assistant called 'M' in 2018.
-It can be used for chat with a speaker through a Facebook chat program Messenger, and it is possible to have video chat with a 15.6 inch touch screen and a camera.
+It can be used for a chat with a speaker through a Facebook chat program Messenger, and it is possible to have a video chat with a 15.6-inch touch screen and a camera.

-Currently markets for AI voice assistant speakers are the sole leaders of Amazon Echo.
-Although latecomer Google is aggressively targeting search engine-based voice recognition as a weapon, it is not outperforming Amazon's preoccupation with the market two years earlier.
-According to market research Kantar World Panel, the Amazon Echo Speakers Series had 66 percent of the U.S. market share as of March 2018, far behind second-ranked Google Home 30 percent.
+Currently, markets for AI voice assistant speakers are the sole leaders of Amazon Echo.
+Although latecomer Google is aggressively targeting the search engine-based voice recognition as a weapon, it is not outperforming Amazon's preoccupation with the market two years earlier.
+According to market research, Kantar World Panel, the Amazon Echo Speakers Series had 66 percent of the U.S. market share as of March 2018, far behind second-ranked Google Home 30 percent.